some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* In most use cases eventgroups will have the same lifetime as the service instance they are part of.
-A longer lifetime of the eventgroup than the lifetime of the service instance it is part of shall not be allowed.
+* The TTL of an eventgroup shall not be longer than the lifetime of the service instance it is part.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_315